fluent/fluent-bit/README.md

 ![](fluentbit_logo.png)

 [Fluent Bit](http://fluentbit.io) is a Data Forwarder for Linux, Embedded Linux, OSX and BSD family operating systems.
 It's part of the [Fluentd](http://fluentd.org) Ecosystem.
-Fluent Bit allows collection of information from different sources, buffering and dispatching them to different outputs such as [Fluentd](http://fluentd.org), Elasticsearch, Nats or any HTTP end-point withint others.
+Fluent Bit allows collection of information from different sources, buffering and dispatching them to different outputs such as [Fluentd](http://fluentd.org), Elasticsearch, Nats or any HTTP end-point within others.
 It's fully supported on x86_64, x86 and ARM architectures.

 For more details about it capabilities and general features please visit the official documentation: